lazalajochy/azure-coneptos/README.md

 * **DNS (Domain Name System)**

 Is essentially the internet’s directory service.
 Its purpose is to translate human-friendly names into machine-friendly IP addresses.

+* **Application Secury Group**

+An Application Security Group (ASG) in Azure is a way to group virtual machine network interfaces so you can apply network security rules to them as a single logical unit.
+Think of it as a tag for your servers that makes NSG rules easier to manage.